Low birthweight is when a baby is born weighing less than 5 pounds, 8 ounces.

 There are two main reasons why a baby may be born with low birthweight:

-- Fetal growth restriction (also called growth-restricted, small for gestational age and small for date).
+- Fetal growth restriction (also called FGR, growth-restricted, small for gestational age, SGA and small for date).
 This means a baby doesn’t gain the weight she should before birth.
-Growth-restricted babies may have low birthweight simply because their parents are small.
+Some growth-restricted babies may have low birthweight simply because their parents are small.
 Others may have low birthweight because something slowed or stopped their growth in the womb.
-About 1 in 10 babies (10 percent) are growth-restricted.
-Your health care provider may think your baby isn't growing normally if your uterus (womb) isn't growing.
-He may use ultrasound and heart rate monitoring to check your baby’s growth and health.
-In some cases, a baby’s growth can be improved by treating health conditions in the mother, like high blood pressure.
+Your health care provider measures your belly and uses ultrasound to help track your baby’s growth during pregnancy.
+Ultrasound uses sound waves and a computer screen to show a picture of your baby inside the womb.
+If your provider thinks your baby is growth-restricted, you may get ultrasounds more often (every 2 to 4 weeks) to track your baby’s growth.
+Your provider also may do other tests like heart rate monitoring and tests to check for infections.
+In some cases, treating health conditions in the mom during pregnancy can help improve a baby’s growth.

-- Birth defects.
-These are health conditions that a baby has at birth.
+Premature birth and fetal growth restriction may be caused by conditions that affect your baby in the womb, like infections and birth defects.
+Birth defects are health conditions that are present at birth.
 Birth defects change the shape or function of one or more parts of the body.
-They can cause problems in overall health, how the body develops, or in how the body works.
+They can cause problems in overall health, how the body develops, or how the body works.
 They may limit a baby’s development in the womb, which may lead to low birthweight.
 Babies with birth defects are more likely than babies without birth defects to be born prematurely.

 Medical risk factors for having a low-birthweight baby

 - Preterm labor.
 This is labor that starts too soon, before 37 weeks of pregnancy.